Telomeres: How to Support These Silent Protectors

 Codeage Life is a synergistic blend of two high-grade coenzymated vitamins 5-MTHF, Methyl B12, thirteen herbal extracts and nutrients rooted in Ayurveda and TCM (Traditional Chinese Medicine).
 This comprehensive blend can help support numerous systems in the body.
 Folate and Vitamin B-12 can act as important factors during the methylation factors during the methylation process, a mechanism that is known to have a positive impact on numerous parts of the body.* Codeage Life offers antioxidants, extracts and multiple vitamins.

 Codeage Life combines both active B12 with L-5-MTHF.
-B12 vitamin is an important water-soluble vitamin and plays an important role is the production of red blood cells and DNA.
+B12 vitamin is an important water-soluble vitamin that has been studied for its role in the production of red blood cells and DNA.
 You can find vitamin B12 in animal foods including meats, fish, poultry, eggs and dairy.
 However, some do not get enough B12 from their daily diet and need nutritional supplements.
 Vitamin 5-MTHF is composed of pure non-racemic L-methylfolate an active coenzyme form of folate.
 5-MTHF is easily absorbed and used by cells.

 The 13 potent herbal extracts in Codeage Life are the following: Astragalus , Fo-Ti Extract, Holy Basil Extract, Ashwagandha, Drynaria Rhizome, Rubus chingii Hu Extract, Rhodiola, Blueberry Fruit Powder, L-Theanine, Pterocarpus marsupium Extract, Haritaki Extract, BioPerine, Pine Bark Extract and Genistein.
 Each ingredient is specifically chosen to support your daily regimen and lifestyle.